rmarting/rmarting.github.io/_posts/2021-09-01-migrating-kafka-with-mirror-maker2.md

 ---
 layout:      post
 title:       "Migrating Kafka clusters with MirrorMaker2 and Strimzi"
+subtitle:    Migrate Kafka clusters using MirrorMaker2 provided by Strimzi is more easy than never.
+This post explains it!.
+description: Migrate Kafka clusters using MirrorMaker2 provided by Strimzi is more easy than never.
+This post explains it!.
 date:        2021-11-19 00:00
 toc:         false
 comments:    true
 img:         servers-data-center.avif
 fig-caption: Server racks on Data Center
 fig-copy:    true
 fig-author:       Brett Sayless